 Thinxtra’s Sigfox IoT network now enables business and government in Hong Kong to connect without the hassles that come with private network deployment.

 IoT service provider Thinxtra has announced that Hong Kong’s first IoT network has achieved full deployment and covers more than 90% of the country.
-It uses the SigFox network, giving business, government, and citizens the means to connect without the need for costly, often insecure and complicated private network deployment.
+The network uses the SigFox network, enabling businesses, government, and citizens to connect without costly, often insecure and complicated private network deployment.

-SigFox, the first global cellular network fully dedicated to the IoT, has formed a key infrastructure already supporting industry 4.0 and smart cities.
-Thinxtra is the exclusive operator of SigFox in Hong Kong and the first to hold a wireless IoT license, and they assure their network is secure, comprehensive and cost-effective.
-Thinxtra’s LPWA gateways hope to speed adoption of the IoT in construction, facility management, smart cities, industrial usage, logistics and consumer use cases.
+SigFox is the first global cellular network fully dedicated to the IoT.
+It forms a key infrastructure to support industry 4.0 and smart cities.
+Thinxtra, its exclusive operator and first to hold a wireless IoT license, assures the network’s security, comprehensiveness, and cost effectiveness.
+The company’s LPWA gateways hope to accelerate IoT adoption in:

 The Hong Kong network connects to Thinextra networks in Australia and New Zealand and is part of a global network that gives access to over 800 million people around the world.

-Joe Sun, General Manager of Thinxtra’s Hong Kong Operations added, “We are delighted to announce that the network has reached full coverage and solutions can now be connected, across Hong Kong, for as little as $20 per year.
+Joe Sun, Thinxtra’s Hong Kong Operations GM says, “We are delighted to announce that the network has reached full coverage and solutions can now be connected, across Hong Kong, for as little as $20 per year.
 We continue to support practical IoT solutions and innovation in Hong Kong, Thinxtra continues to collaborate on IoT R&D with the HKSTP, working with the SCC (Smart City Consortium) and other local partners on the design of devices, sensors, and solutions.”